ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 wget -qO- http://ipinfo.io/
 ```

-You should see that they, too, appear to be coming from the IP address belonging to the NAT:
+Note that this connection will go to the Internet via the gateway, using interface `eth1` which has a private IP address in the range 192.168.100.0/24.
+Despite this, you should see that the client, too, appears to be coming from the IP address belonging to the NAT:

 <pre>
 {